raghavtandon13/calorie-calc-python/README.md

 # Calorie Calculator App
-This is a web application built with Python, Django and SQL that allows users to calculate their daily calorie intake based on their personal information and fitness goals.
+This is a web application built in Python with Django framework that allows users to calculate their daily calorie intake based on their personal information and fitness goals.
 ## Features
 - User registration and authentication
+- Choose from hundreds of food items present in our database or add your own food items to the list
 - Calculate daily calorie needs based on user's personal information such as age, gender, height, weight and activity level
 - Track daily calorie intake and exercise
 - Set and monitor fitness goals